mdazadhossain95/the_food_freaks/README.md

 ## Restaurant Page

-Users can find any type of restaurant near them and order products directly from that restaurant.
+Users can find any type of restaurant.

 <img src="documentation/07_restaurant_page.png" width=40% height=40%>

 ## Restaurant Details Page

-Users can view all the food available at the restaurant.
+Users can view all the food available at the restaurant and order products directly from that restaurant.

 <img src="documentation/08_restaurant_details_page.png" width=40% height=40%>